textbook/pr-analysis/README.md

 # Pull Request Analysis

-How long does it take to merge PRs?
+How long does it take to merge pull requests?

 ## Installation